karozagorus/PlebSecurityCongress/README.md

 # Day 2 Workshop

-Day 2 will happen on BitcoinEnemies.com
+Day 2 will happen on BitcoinEnemies.com <br>
-Mumble Connection details:
+Mumble Connection details: <br>
-bitcoinenemies.com
+bitcoinenemies.com<br>
-port: 64738
+port: 64738<br>
-Room: Dragon's Hold
+Room: Dragon's Hold<br><br>

-Open discussion entire day focusing on previous topics seen the previous days.
+Open discussion entire day focusing on previous topics seen the previous days.<br><br>

-19:00 - Start of Open Event on BitcoinEnemies.com
+19:00 - Start of Open Event on BitcoinEnemies.com<br><br
-19:10 - The State of Taco Plebs
+19:10 - The State of Taco Plebs<br>
-20:00 - The Great Wave of Boating Accidents aka how to screw over the goblerment 21:00 - Ways to obtain KYC Free Bitcoin
+20:00 - The Great Wave of Boating Accidents aka how to screw over the goblerment<br>
+21:00 - Ways to obtain KYC Free Bitcoin<br>
 22:00 - Are we the Nazis?
-Aka how to combat leftist demagogy 23:00 - Getting rid of toxic waste the correct way 00:00 - Day 2 Closing Remarks
+Aka how to combat leftist demagogy<br>
+23:00 - Getting rid of toxic waste the correct way<br>
+00:00 - Day 2 Closing Remarks<br>